Wonton Soup: Proof Structures Under Interventions

 This is why we log enough structure to replay and compare runs months later under fixed configuration.

-Search efficiency as a measurable quantity
+Search efficiency as a metric (KK)

 3. Harness and Corpus Design